wx-chevalier/Awesome-Lists-and-CheatSheets/Infrastructure/Database/Database-OpenSource-List.md

 - [VictoriaMetrics #Project#](https://github.com/VictoriaMetrics/VictoriaMetrics): VictoriaMetrics is fast, cost-effective and scalable time series database.

+- [TDengine #Project#](https://github.com/taosdata/TDengine): TDengine is an open-sourced big data platform under GNU AGPL v3.0, designed and optimized for the Internet of Things (IoT), Connected Cars, Industrial IoT, and IT Infrastructure and Application Monitoring.

 # NewSQL

 - [FoundationDB #Project#](https://github.com/apple/foundationdb): FoundationDB is a distributed database designed to handle large volumes of structured data across clusters of commodity servers.